Old Links Used in Class - Spring 2025

 • Before installatin, read instruction for Windows, Mac.

 • Download the .win64.exe file for Windows or the .dmg for Mac from the NCBI ftp server .
-Change the default installation path to YourHomeFolder/GMS6014/
+Pay attention to where the program is to be istalled.
+You may follow the default installation path but make a note of it as you may need it later.

-• Open a Command (Windows) or Terminal (Mac), navigate to the blast folder, list subfolders, then make new subfolder "dbs", "query", "out".
+• Open a Powershell (Windows) or Terminal (Mac), type "makeblastdb" to verify the installation.

 • 2.)
 Runnign blast

-1. Open a Command (Windows) or Terminal (Mac), navigate to the blast folder, list the directory, then make new subfolders "dbs", "query", "out".
+2. Open a Powershell (Windows) or Terminal (Mac) in the blast folder, list the directory, then make new subfolders "dbs", "query", "out".

 2.)
 Tutorials: